-LH in extratropical cyclones is coupled to and interacts with other processes, and hence, its artificial removal can affect many aspects of the flow, such as the cyclone intensification and its baroclinic coupling to the upper-level trough (e.g., Hoskins
+LH in extratropical cyclones is coupled to and interacts with other processes, and hence, its artificial removal can affect many aspects of the flow, such as the cyclone intensification and its baroclinic coupling to the upper-level trough (e.g. Hoskins et al., 1985).

-110 et al., 1985; Ahmadi-Givi et al., 2004).
 The role of LH in explosively developing cyclones has been studied in great detail, and thus, we focus on the evolution and structure of upper-level blocking here.
-However, to better understand such non-linear interactions and their effect on the large-scale flow, we additionally conduct sensitivity experiments with reduced LH ($\alpha = 0.5$) and increased LH ($\alpha = 1.5$) for one specific blocking event.
+However, to better understand such non-linear interactions and their effect on the large-scale flow, we additionally conduct sensitivity experiments with reduced LH ( $\alpha = 0.5$ ) and increased LH ( $\alpha = 1.5$ ) for one specific blocking event.